personal massager on counter top

 Vibrators: A Complete Guide

 Vibrators are the most popular category of sex toy sold — used by people of all genders, in every relationship configuration, for solo and partnered play.
-They are also the category with the most variation: in size, shape, technology, intensity, and intended use.
+They're also available in more varieties than almost any other category: different sizes, shapes, technologies, intensities, and intended uses.
+Whether you're brand new to toys or just trying to figure out which type is right for you, this guide covers all of it.

 What a vibrator is